Stock84-dev/Auto-Updater/README.md

-#Auto Updater
+# Auto Updater
-Simple auto updater that can download files from GitHub and update application.
+Simple auto updater that can download files from GitHub or any server and update application.

 ## How it works
 After you start launcher it downloads Version.txt from GitHub and compares it with Version.txt in program directory.